Hornets vs. Knicks Player Props Betting Odds

 |3PM

-- The 13.7 points Randle has scored per game this season is 8.8 fewer than his prop bet over/under set for Sunday (22.5).
+- The 13.7 points Randle has scored per game this season is 9.8 fewer than his prop total set for Saturday (23.5).

 Check out all the prop bet options FanDuel has to offer!